AyoobMH/Data-Structures-and-Algorithms/Disjoint Sets/README.md

-# Data-Structures
+# Disjoint Sets
-A repository that represents the applications of some data structures.
+A simple representaion of disjoint sets data structure.